E-Cigarettes have been around since 2006, and by the name alone most people would assume there’s nicotine in the product.

 “The scariest part of these products is kids don’t know it contains nicotine and other harmful products.
 Kids think it is just water and flavoring,” says Joyce Jacobs.
-Joyce is a Heart and Vascular Prevention and Wellness Nurse Navigator at St. Elizabeth Healthcare, who teaches the Freshstart smoking cessation program at St. Elizabeth and is a Mayo Certified Tobacco Treatment Specialist and a Mayo Certified Wellness Coach.
+Joyce is a Heart and Vascular Prevention and Wellness Nurse Navigator at St. Elizabeth Healthcare, who teaches the Freedom from Smoking cessation program at St. Elizabeth and is a Mayo Certified Tobacco Treatment Specialist and a Mayo Certified Wellness Coach.

 The Hidden Dangers of Vaping

 The liquid used in vaping contains nicotine.
 One of the issues is that the Federal Food and Drug Administration (FDA) does not regulate these products.
 Therefore, the amount of nicotine is not known.
 Some products contain the same or even more than the amount found in cigarettes.

 Even the FDA doesn’t want your children using these products., they released anti-vaping commercials warning of the dangers of vaping.